nest4it/typeorm-auditing/README.md

 import { withAuditDataSource } from  "@n4it/typeorm-audit";
 import { DataSource } from "typeorm";

-const connection = await withAuditDataSource( new DataSource({
+const dataSource = await withAuditDataSource( new DataSource({
     type: 'sqlite',
     database: ':memory:',